Configure the Source and Destination in a Firewall Policy

 Applies To: Cloud-managed Fireboxes

 In a firewall policy for a cloud-managed Firebox, you specify the source and destination of the connections the policy applies to.
 A connection must match both the source and destination for the policy to apply to that traffic.
-For a Custom policy, you also select the traffic direction the policy applies to.
+For a Custom policy, you also specify the traffic direction the policy applies to.

 You can add these types of addresses as a policy source or destination: